-Vitamin B1 takes care for the burning of carbohydrates from our food, thus giving us energy.
-In addition, it ensures the proper functioning of the nervous system and heart.
+Vitamin B1 takes care of the burning of carbohydrates from our food, thus giving us energy.
+In addition, it ensures a proper functioning of the nervous system and heart.
 Vitamin B1 also affects our mood.
 Vitamin B1 is part of the vitamin B complex.

 Important sources of vitamin B1 are grain (products) and pork.
 It is also found in potatoes, vegetables, legumes, nuts, soybeans, brown rice, milk and milk products.

 - Forms, along with magnesium, a co-enzyme which is essential for the production of energy from carbohydrates.
-It thus supports organs that depend from carbohydrates for their energy production, such as brains, muscles, heart and nerves.
+It thus supports organs that depend on carbohydrates for their energy production, such as brain, muscles, heart and nerves.

 - Has a beneficial effect on the heart.